Matthias-Merzenich/qfind/readme.txt

-qfind v1.2.1
+qfind v1.3

-qfind is a spaceship search program for Conway's Game of Life and other Life-like cellular automata.
+qfind is a spaceship search program for Conway's Game of Life and other Life-like cellular automata written by Matthias Merzenich.
 It is based on David Eppstein's gfind and zdr's zfind search programs.
+Additional code and suggestions were provided by Paul Tooke, Tomas Rokicki, Aidan F. Pierce, and Adam P. Goucher.

-Three scripts are provided:
+Three scripts are included:

 qfind.cpp:
   The main search program.
 This program uses OpenMP to achieve rather